pablojimeno/MouseEatsCat-N1/README.md

 ## Installation
 This theme can be installed by using the following steps:

 1. Save the folder somewhere on your computer

-2. Go to the options dropdown on the top right of the Nylas N1 client, and then choose "Install Theme".
+2. Open N1 and install the theme by going to the options dropdown on the top right, and then choose `Install Theme`.

-3. Find the folder where you saved the theme and then click "Select Folder"
+3. Find the folder where you saved the theme and then click `Select Folder`

 4. The theme should now be installed!